legendddhgf/Text2RPG/README.md

 Place Holder - Delete later
 Alphabet Used
-Capital: E, Q
+Capital: E, I, N, Q
 Normal : a,c,d,e i, n, o, p, r, t

 Unique Declarations:
-- `E` declares an element with the given unique name
 - `Q` declares a quest with the given unique name
 - `c` declares a character with the given unique name
 - `i` declares an item with the given unique name